Thermodynamics of a rotating hadron resonance gas with van der Waals interaction: Results and Discussion

 Fig. \ref{fig3} shows the temperature dependence of normalized dimensionless spin density estimated in the VDWHRG model using Eq.~\ref{rotdensity}.
 Similar to number density, which can be defined as the change in pressure (or free energy) with respect to chemical potential, spin density can also be defined as the change in the pressure as a function of rotational chemical potential.
 The net spin density in a system is defined as the density of hadrons of positive spin minus the density of hadrons of negative spin.
 It is observed that much like other thermodynamic densities, such as number density and entropy density, spin density also increases with an increase in temperature.
 Moreover, at a particular temperature, the value of spin density increases with increased rotational chemical potential.

 We also estimate the susceptibilities of various conserved quantities to show their dependence on rotational chemical potential.
 Fluctuations of conserved charges like net baryon density, electric charge, and strangeness are essential probes for hadronization and can help us locate the phase boundary.
 Large fluctuations in these quantities are one of the essential signatures of the critical endpoint.
 Since the rotation can affect the phase transition and hence the critical point, it is essential to see its effect on the fluctuations of different conserved charges.
 We have used Eq. \ref{susept} to calculate the second-order susceptibilities of different conserved quantities.
 Fig. \ref{fig4} shows the temperature dependence of second-order fluctuations of conserved quantities, namely, baryon density, electric charge, and strangeness, respectively, from left to right.
 The red triangles are the results of lQCD calculations from the Wuppertal-Budapest collaboration \cite{WBcoll} whereas the shaded region represents the lQCD results of HotQCD collaboration \cite{HotQCD}.
 The solid black line, calculated in the VDWHRG model at zero baryochemical potential and zero rotation, agrees with lattice results for baryon and charge susceptibility.
 However, the results for strangeness susceptibility are slightly suppressed than those of lattice results.
 The fluctuations in every conserved quantity increase with an increase in rotational chemical potential.
 It is observed that for higher $\omega$, a more prominent peak appears in the case of baryon density fluctuations.
 However, the trends seem to be saturated in the case of charge susceptibilities, and a monotonic increasing behavior is observed for strangeness fluctuations within the range of studied $\omega$.
 Fig. \ref{fig5} shows the variation of all three susceptibilities as a function of rotational chemical potential at a fixed temperature $T = 155$ MeV.
-It is observed that the baryon number and charge susceptibilities increase sharply with $\omega$ after a particular value.
-However, the increase in strangeness susceptibility is a bit slower.
-This is because the first two susceptibilities are more sensitive to the microscopic structure of the matter \cite{Asakawa:2000wh} and can provide helpful information about the structural changing as the quarks get deconfined at adequately high temperatures.
+It is observed that all the susceptibilities increase with $\omega$ almost in a similar manner.